shpml/fundamentals/09_chapter/09_assessment.md

 ![](https://s3.amazonaws.com/f.cl.ly/items/1S1E0E3Q3m1K1G2L3C1A/Image%202016-03-06%20at%208.24.46%20AM.png?v=6094ee76)

-**Note** Warning! `alert`s are _annoying_ pop ups that can be used to show a string of data to a user.
+**Note** Warning!
+Alerts are _annoying_ pop ups that can be used to show a string of data to a user.
 They also interfere with a user's ability to interact with a web page until he or she clicks `OK`.
-While `alert`s are a great tool for seeing results as you learn JavaScript, you should never use them for any professional project.
+While alerts are a great tool for seeing results as you learn JavaScript, you should never use them for any professional project.
 Why?
 Not only are they a nuisance, but some browsers (such as Chrome) allow users to prevent them from being displayed.

 > **Note:** Curious about `alert`?
 Check out its documentation <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/alert" target="_blank">here</a>.